[an error occurred while processing this directive]

 Policy-Based VPN:

-With policy-based VPN tunnels, a tunnel is treated as an object that together with source, destination,
+policy-based VPN tunnels, a tunnel is treated as an object that together with source, destination,

 application, and action, comprises a tunnel policy that permits VPN traffic.
-In a policy-based VPN configuration,
+In a policy-based

 a tunnel policy specifically references a VPN tunnel by name.
-In a policy-based VPN tunnel, you can consider
+In a

-a tunnel as an element in the construction of a policy.
+tunnel as an element in the

-Common Reasons to use a Policy-based VPN:
+Common Reasons to use a

 Remote VPN device is a non-Juniper device